Zero Waste Fashion Dress: In Two Versions

 Woven Zero Waste Fashion Dress

-This dress was created using this blue cross weave, a fair-wage fabric which was gorgeous to sew on my Bernina.
+This dress was created using a blue cross weave, a fair-wage fabric which was gorgeous to sew on my Bernina.
 I had 2 metres of it to create my zero waste dress.
 Considerations for me were:

 - At 95cm wide, was it wide enough to get all that I needed out of it?